 You’ve heard of crowdfunding.
-It’s when you agree to send money to someone to help with a goal.
+It’s sending money to someone to help them with a goal.
 It might be to raise money for medical treatment.
-Maybe it’s to help them publish a book.
-Perhaps they are creating a product and your contribution will help them found a business venture.
-No matter the reason, you send the money and you don’t expect anything back, except a thank-you note and maybe an early sample.
+Maybe it’s to help someone publish a book.
+Perhaps the person is creating a product, and your contribution will help them found a business venture.
+No matter the reason, you send the money, and you don’t expect anything back, except a thank-you note and maybe an early sample.

-Investment (sometimes called equity) crowdfunding is different.
+Investment (sometimes called "equity") crowdfunding is different.
 It was introduced as part of the Jumpstart Our Business Startups (JOBS) Act in 2012.
-The Act required the Securities and Exchange Commission (SEC) to come up with rules for investment crowdfunding, allowing for different regulations for startups and SMBs to raise capital without being hedged about by some of the red tape required to issue shares and provide returns for stakeholders.
+The act required the Securities and Exchange Commission (SEC) to come up with rules for investment crowdfunding, allowing for different regulations for startups and small- and medium-sized businesses to raise capital without being hedged about by some of the red tape that comes with issuing shares and providing returns for stakeholders.

 How Do You Invest on an Equity Crowdfunding Website?

-Crowdfunding websites have been popping up since the introduction of the JOBS Act.
-Sites like Kickfurther, SeedInvest, and WeFunder all provide you with access to startups or expanding companies looking for capital.
-In order to sign up, you have to jump through the same hoops as you would signing up for any other investment website.
+Crowdfunding websites have been popping up since the introduction of the JOBS act.
+Sites such as Kickfurther, SeedInvest, and Wefunder all provide you with access to startups or expanding companies looking for capital.
+To sign up, you have to jump through the same hoops as you would in signing up for any other investment website.
 You need personal information and bank account information.

 In any case, your investment is still much smaller than you might need to invest in similar organizations in the past.
-To be a venture capitalist or angel investor prior to investment crowdfunding, you needed millions of dollars to invest on the ground floor.
-Prior to real estate investment crowdfunding, you might need anywhere between $100,000 and $2 million just to join an investment club and access some of the projects you can buy into for a fraction of that amount today.
+To be a venture capitalist or angel investor before engaging in investment crowdfunding, you needed millions of dollars to invest on the ground floor.
+Before real estate investment crowdfunding, you might need between $100,000 and $2 million to join an investment club and access some of the projects you can buy into for a fraction of that amount today.

 Just like any other investment, it’s important to make sure you do your due diligence.
 It’s an investment, so there’s a chance you might lose out.

-Some of the platforms that allow you to invest in companies work similar to P2P lending websites.
-You make your investment as part of a round of funding and you are paid back when the company starts earning profits.
-If the company doesn’t turn a profit, or goes bust, you might not only see partial repayment—or no repayment at all.
-You could lose your money.
+Some of the platforms that allow you to invest in companies work similarly to P2P lending websites.
+You make your investment as part of a round of funding, and you are paid back when the company starts earning profits.
+If the company doesn’t turn a profit or goes bust, you might not even see partial repayment.
+You could lose all of your money.